itsmeluciaa/Mouse-Volume-Change/README.md

 XButton2= 5th mouse button.
 Typically performs the same function as Browser_Forward.

-Then, select the corresponding script file:
+Then, select the corresponding script/.exe file:

     For Option 1, choose the "1-Button" .exe.
     For Option 2, go with the "2-Button-XButton1-VolDown" .exe.